Time: 14:00 - 15:30

 What is the course about?

 In this module you will work on grade 2 standard repertoire.
 You will achieve greater confidence, fluency and control of the keyboard.
 You will also improve general musicianship, keyboard harmony skills and aural awareness, as well as extending your theoretical knowledge.
-The course is taught in a relaxed and friendly atmosphere.

 What will we cover?